LuwandaRJwara/ETC/README.md

   Appropriate permissions and legal consent to monitor the system where the keylogger is being used.

 Setup Instructions
-  >>> Download/Clone the Repository: Clone or download the repository to your local machine.
-  >>> pip install pynput
+   Download/Clone the Repository: Clone or download the repository to your local machine. pip install pynput

 ### Configure the File Path: The keylogger saves keystrokes to a file.
 Modify the program to specify the path where the log file should be saved (if necessary).

+### Run PRODIGY_CS_04.py